What is a Service Mesh?

 If you’re a software engineer, here’s my basic rubric for whether you should care about the service mesh.

 If you are in a platform role in an org that is using Kubernetes: Yes, you 100% should care.
-Unless you are adopting K8s purely to run a monolith or to do batch processing (in which case, I would seriously ask the question of why K8s), you’re going to end up in a situation where you have lots of microservices, all written by other people, all talking to each other, all tied together into one unholy bundle of runtime dependencies, and you’re going to need a way to deal with that.
+Unless you are adopting K8s purely to run a monolith or to do batch processing (in which case, you should seriously ask the question of why K8s), you’re going to end up in a situation where you have lots of microservices, all written by other people, all talking to each other, all tied together into one unholy bundle of runtime dependencies, and you’re going to need a way to deal with that.
 Since you’re on Kubernetes, you will have several service mesh options, and you should have an informed opinion about which ones or even whether you want any of them at all.
 (Start with Linkerd.)

 If you are in a platform role in an org that is NOT using Kubernetes, but IS “doing microservices”: Yes, you should care, but it’s going to be complicated.
 Sure, you could get the value of the service mesh by deploying lots of proxies everywhere, but the nice part of Kubernetes is the deployment model, and your ROI equation is going to look very different if you have to manage these proxies yourself.